 Can I file an insurance claim without a police report?

-What if the other driver doesn't report the accident?
+What if the other driver does not report the accident?

 You should still report the accident to your own insurance company and the DMV (if required).
-The other driver's failure to report doesn't eliminate your obligations or rights.
+The other driver's failure to report does not eliminate your obligations or rights.
 Your insurance company can still pursue a claim against the at-fault driver.
+If the other driver fled the scene without exchanging information, California Vehicle Code section 20002 makes that a hit-and-run violation, and your uninsured motorist coverage may apply to your claim.

 How long does it take to settle a car accident claim?

 The timeline varies depending on the complexity of your case.
-Simple claims might settle in weeks, while cases involving serious injuries could take months.
-Working with a personal injury lawyer can frequently accelerate this timeline, helping you resolve matters quickly.
+Simple claims with clear liability and modest injuries might settle in weeks.
+Cases involving serious injuries, disputed fault, or major medical treatment could take many months or longer.
+Working with a personal injury lawyer can frequently accelerate this timeline by pushing the insurance company to act in good faith and helping you resolve matters efficiently.

 Do I need to report the accident if it was minor with no injuries?

-If the total property damage is under $1,000 and there are no injuries, you don't need to report to the DMV.
+If the total property damage is under $1,000 and there are no injuries, you do not need to file an SR-1 with the DMV.
 However, you should still report to your insurance company, as some damage might not be immediately apparent.
+If injuries become apparent days or weeks later, having reported the accident promptly to your insurer protects your right to claim under your policy.

 When we represent our clients, we're fully dedicated.
 No exceptions.
 Call us today!